AndreyYagafarov/100DoC_Course_Projects/README.md

 This repository contrains the final course projects (day 80 to day 100) from the Angela Yu's Python course https://www.udemy.com/course/100-days-of-code/

-The final projects in the course are given with minimal instructions, no tutoring ("trial by fire"), and no answers provided.
+The final projects in the course are given with minimal instructions, no tutoring ("trial by fire"), and no solutions provided.

 As I am still doing the course, the relevant code will be uploaded when the projects are completed.